Police officers carrying sealed boxes and police vehicles during an early-morning raid in a residential street in Palma

 Early-morning raid: five arrests between Es Rafal and Llucmajor

 It was still dim, the typical sea breeze had not yet completely settled in the city when at 06:15 plainclothes and uniformed cars raced through Es Rafal and La Soledat.
 Shutters rattled, coffee machines gurgled, and neighbors heard the crack of footsteps on the asphalt, brief commands in Spanish and the ominous click of handcuffs.
-The Guardia Civil and the National Police searched apartments in Palma, as well as in Manacor and Llucmajor – this is already the fourth phase of these investigations into drug trafficking and suspected money laundering.
+The Guardia Civil official website and the Policía Nacional official website searched apartments in Palma, as well as in Manacor and Llucmajor – this is already the fourth phase of these investigations into drug trafficking and suspected money laundering (New Raid in Mallorca: More Arrests — But Are the Roots of the Problem Untouched?).

 How deep do the structures reach?

-Five new arrests are now on the books; a few days ago 17 people had already been taken into custody, three are in pre-trial detention.
+Five new arrests are now on the books; a few days ago 17 people had already been taken into custody (Major raid in Palma and Son Banya: How extensive is the network behind the 17 arrests?), three are in pre-trial detention.
 Authorities speak of a network that not only distributes drugs but is alleged to have tried to launder income on a large scale.
 The central questions are: How branched is this web?
 Who benefits from the illegal proceeds?
 And how was it possible to operate undetected for apparently long periods?

 Often overlooked: money laundering works best where cash is normal – in small shops, in tourism, in family-run buildings.
 In Mallorca, where the dark side of the booming economy is linked to the island's lively society, anonymity and rapid cash flows provide fertile ground.
-Investigators therefore have to do more than follow drug couriers; they must also scrutinize networks of shell companies, property purchases and convoluted account schemes.
+Investigators therefore have to do more than follow drug couriers; they must also scrutinize networks of shell companies, property purchases and convoluted account schemes (Drugs, Millions and Suspected Abuse of Office: What the Major Operation in Mallorca Reveals).

 What has been neglected so far